ollita7/kiwi/README.md

     Optional: https://github.com/ollita7/kiwi-cli

-2. You need to have these options in tsconfig.json file of your project:
+2. Add these options to the `tsconfig.json` file of your project:
     ```javascript
     {
         "emitDecoratorMetadata": true,